sirupsen/Flimpl/README.markdown

 * Open your MySQL client (PHPMyAdmin, Sqlbuddy, HeidiSQL - or whatever you use)
 * Execute the sql.sql file into the database your going to use
 * Upload the files to your server
-* Go to the index.php file (f.e. http://sirupsen.dk/Flimpl/)
+* Go to the index.php file to verify everything is working correctly!
-* If > 1 article, and a few links are shown - everything should be working correctly.
+[Oops.
+As per default the CSS is loaded from the compressor PHP file, which is hthacked to .CSS, it might not work because mod_rewrite is not enabled on your system!]

 What now..?
 -----------

-To start developing your own stuff, I'd recommend you to look at the source code to see how everything works.
-It's commented very well, so it should be easy to understand what everything does.
-There's three sample files included in order to show you how stuff works:
+To start developing, I strongly encourage you to read through the entire source to get a feeling of how everything works.
+Then it should be rather simple to get started!

-* /index.php
-* /class/sample.php
-* /templates/index.php

-I'd recommend you to at least read those files, to understand how the framework works.